FreddyRuben/kalimdor/README.md

 ~~~

 #### Recommendation
-Use Postman or Insomnia to test APIs
+Use Postman or Insomnia to test API

 ---